 - Don’t connect multiple power strips together to increase the number of outlets available.
 However, you can temporarily plug an extension cord into a power strip.

-- If you’re using power strips or extension cords in multiple places in your home, consider hiring an electrician to install more outlets.
-This is a safer alternative because the wires in your wall are of higher quality.
-Multiple extension cords or power strips was always my dad’s pet peeve back in the day when he was an electrician.
+- If you’re using power strips or extension cords in numerous places in your home, consider hiring an electrician to install more outlets.
+This is a safer and permanent solution because the wires in your wall are of higher quality.
+Multiple extension cords was always my dad’s pet peeve back in the day when he was an electrician.